PumaMesh vs. Legacy MFT

 Migration

-Replace the stack without replacing the workflow
+Replace the stack without disrupting the workflow.

 1 · Drop in